xiaoxianyu-office/mm/Mobs/Options.md

       * Whether the mob has collision.
       * Defaults to true.
       * Note that collisions in Minecraft are bidirectional, so this would need to be set to false on both the collidee and the collidant to ensure no collisions take place.
+      * Also note that setting this to false stops the mob from being pushable by the player.

 **Despawn: \[true/false\]**